Galium aparine: Names

 Galium aparine is known by a variety of common names in English.
 They include sweetheart, hitchhikers, cleavers, clivers, bedstraw, (small) goosegrass, catchweed, stickyweed, sticky bob, stickybud, stickyback, sticky molly, robin-run-the-hedge, sticky willy, sticky willow, stickyjack, stickeljack, grip grass, sticky grass, bobby buttons, whippysticks, and velcro plant.

 Galium is Dioscorides' name for the plant.
 It is derived from the Greek word for milk, because the flowers of Galium verum were used to curdle milk in cheese making.
 Aparine is a name used by Theophrastus.
 It means 'clinging' or 'seizing', and is derived from the Greek απαίρω apairo 'lay hold of, seize', itself coming from από 'from' + αίρω 'pull to lift'.

 Description

-Cleavers are annuals with creeping straggling stems which branch and grow along the ground and over other plants.
-They attach themselves with the small hooked hairs which grow out of the stems and leaves.
+Cleavers are annuals with creeping straggling stems that branch and grow along the ground and over other plants.
+They attach themselves by the small hooked hairs that grow on the stems and leaves.
 The stems can reach up to 1.2 m tall, and are angular or square shaped.
 The leaves are simple, narrowly oblanceolate to linear, and borne in whorls of six to eight.

 Cleavers have tiny, star-shaped, white to greenish flowers, which emerge from early spring to summer.
 The flowers are clustered in groups of two or three, and are borne out of the leaf axils.
 The corolla bears 4 petals.
 The globular fruits are burrs which grow one to three seeds clustered together; they are covered with hooked hairs which cling to animal fur and human clothing, aiding in seed dispersal.